vipink1203/github-mcp-bridge/README.md

 #### Testing the Integration

 You can test the integration by asking Claude:
-"Can you list our GitHub Enterprise license usage using the github-ent MCP tool?"
+"Can you show me a summary of our GitHub Enterprise license usage using the github-ent MCP tool?"

 ### SSE Configuration